Louis II de Lorraine, cardinal de Guise: Troyes

-Cardinal Guise sought to take advantage of the new ligueur ascendency through securing the family possession of the towns of Champagne.
+Cardinal Guise sought to take advantage of the new ligueur ascendency by securing the family possession of the towns of Champagne.
 He wrote to Rouen, Troyes and Sens urging them to provide support to the ligue and remain unified in their loyalty to the movement.
 On 16 May representatives of the ligue arrived at Troyes hoping to secure a declaration of loyalty from the city.
-They presented their case in front of council, but had by this point been outmanoeuvred by Henri who had sent word to the town that Guisards were not to be received, and resultingly the président de Mesgrigny declared the towns loyalty to the crown.
+They presented their case in front of council, but had by this point been outmanoeuvred by Henri who had sent word to the town that Guisards were not to be received, and resultingly the président de Mesgrigny declared the town's loyalty to the crown.

-Cardinal Guise himself arrived outside Troyes on 4 June, at the gate Saint-Jacques.
-He was denied entry to the city, and moved over to the gate of Croncels where in a meeting with several of the cities notables he was again rebuffed.
+Cardinal Guise himself arrived outside Troyes on 4 June, at the gate of Saint-Jacques.
+He was denied entry to the city, and moved over to the gate of Croncels where in a meeting with several of the city's notables he was again rebuffed.
 Fuming at his treatment, Guise retreated from the walls.
-On 9 June he attempted a new strategy, conscious that he might not have the advantage for long if the lieutenant-general Dinteville arrived he requested an interview with several officials of the town, so that he might make the will of Henri and the duke of Guise known to them.
+On 9 June he attempted a new strategy, conscious that he might not have the advantage for long if the lieutenant-general Dinteville arrived he requested an interview with several officials of the town so that he might make the will of Henri and the duke of Guise known to them.
 By now his plans for a coup were underway and the following day he gained entry with the aid of ligueur sympathisers inside who were in control of Croncels and allowed him to enter alongside Esclavolles and an armed escort.

-He travelled to the episcopal residence accompanied by a 200 strong bodyguard and mayor d'Aubeterre.
+He travelled to the episcopal residence accompanied by a 200-strong bodyguard and mayor d'Aubeterre.
 He quickly set about consolidating his authority over Troyes, first through the installation of Nicolas de Hault as mayor, a man with long connections to the Guise family, and then a week later, a general purge of the administration, to remove all the councillors who were hostile to the ligue.
 In total 2/3 of the council was purged by the coup.
-Guise represented himself as a leader of a more populist regime, however few of those appointed to replace the purged councillors were 'new men'.
+Guise represented himself as a leader of a more populist regime, however, few of those appointed to replace the purged councillors were 'new men'.
 Several of the new councillors were however those who had helped him in assuming control over the city, among them the commander of the gate that had afforded him entry.